kekse1/count.php/README.md

 Now, **that's** all. :D~

 _And if you want to edit the default configuration_, see the [Configuration section](#configuration).
-And to make sure your settings are valid, you can call this script like this: `php count.php --check/-c`), which will check your own configuration, if it's correct (mostyle in it's type).
+And to make sure your settings are valid, you can call this script like this: `php count.php --check/-c`), which will check your own configuration, if it's correct (mostly in it's type).

 ### Dependencies
 **NO** dependencies.